Are you interested in Volunteering with SAFE Horse Rescue?

 My employer offers corporate volunteer days, can we volunteer at SAFE?

 Possibly!
 Depending on the number of people and the number of hours your group can volunteer, we may be able to tailor a special project for your group.
-Please email the volunteer coordinator at email@example.com to discuss the possibilities.
+Please email our Volunteer Manager at firstname.lastname@example.org to discuss the possibilities.

 I have some physical limitations, can I still volunteer?